DexterLagan/sql-query-formatter/README.md

 ## Introduction

 SQL Query Formatter reads a long line of code containing an SQL query from the clipboard, cuts it into neatly formatted lines of code with underscore line breaks.
+SQL Query Formatter reads code from the clipboard.
+Copy your line, run this, then paste it back into your code and voilà!
+You get several cleanly formatted lines of code.

 ## Features

+- Reads code directly from the clipboard;
 - Automatic syntax detection;
-- Parses and breaks SQL queries according to their grammar;
+- Parses and breaks SQL queries according to their grammar.
--

 ## Technical Details